Overcoming nicotine addiction often requires repeated provider interventions and multiple patient attempts.

 Evidence shows combining long-acting + short-acting nicotine replacement therapy (NRT) can more than triple long-term quit rates.

-Cessation counseling and medication are effective when used by themselves for treating tobacco dependence.
-However, the combination of counseling and medication is more effective than either alone.
+FDA-approved medication and cessation counseling are effective when used by themselves for treating tobacco dependence.
+However, the combination of medication and counseling is more effective than either alone.

 The U.S. Food and Drug Administration (FDA) has approved seven medications that can help your patients quit for good:

 - Five nicotine replacement therapies (NRT):

 - nasal spray†